-But we can do better and further improve the acquire-release semantic of the last post.
-Why should x be an atomic?
+But we can improve and further improve the acquire-release semantics of the last post.
+Why should x be atomic?
 There is no reason.
-That was my first, but incorrect assumption.
+That was my first but incorrect assumption.
 See why?

-A typical misunderstanding in the application of the acquire-release semantic is, to assume, that the acquire operation is waiting for the release operation.
-So based on this assumption you may think, that x has not to be an atomic variable.
+A typical misunderstanding in applying the acquire-release semantic is to assume that the acquire operation is waiting for the release operation.
+So based on this assumption, you may think that x has not be an atomic variable.
 So we can further optimize the program.

 1